kommidirithikareddy/Turtle_lib/README.md

 You can focus on the TurtleScreen to gather important events by using these Turtle module calls.
 Turtle.onkey() binds a function to a key press event, Turtle.onkeyrelease() binds a function to a key release event, and turtle.listen() focuses on the screen.
 These features allow keyboard inputs to be used to interact with the turtle images.

+different_directions.py

+(Pen control)
+More drawing control from turtle reset() - The Turtle module's reset() function clears the screen in addition to returning the turtle's location, direction, and other properties to their initial values. clear() - The turtle.clear() function does not move the turtle or change the locations or drawings of other turtles; instead, it removes only the turtle's drawings from the screen. write() - The turtle.write() function uses the supplied font and aligns text on the TurtleScreen at the current turtle position ("left", "center", or "right").
+After writing, the pen goes to the lower-right corner of the text if move is set to True.

+ Turtle's position - The home() function returns the turtle to its initial location in the middle of the screen.
+The home position of the turtle is at (0, 0), and you may use pos() to get its current position.
+You can use clearscreen() to start over by erasing the entire window.
+Resetting the drawing environment and controlling the turtle's location are made easier with the help of these functions.